J Visa

 • Sponsors may not enroll more than five students in one school unless so requested in writing by the school;

-• Before students leave their home country, provide them with all travel arrangements and a profile of the school, the host family, and the community in which they have been placed;
+• Before students leave their home country, give them all travel arrangements and a profile of the school, host family, and community where they will stay.

-• Students and their parents should be made aware of whether their host family is considered an arrival (temporary) family or a permanent family for the school year.
+• Students and their parents should know whether their host family is a temporary (arrival) family or a permanent family for the school year.

 ARE AN INTERVIEW AND FINGERPRINTING REQUIRED FOR A J VISA?